Research in Hospice and Palliative Medicine

 All requests related to collect data from AAHPM members (including research surveys through multiple communication methods) must be submitted to AAHPM for review and approval.

-A limited number (approximately 2-4) of bias-free projects for the membership's participation will be granted each year.
-Research survey requests can be submitted at any time, but will be reviewed in June and December.
+A limited number of bias-free projects for the membership's participation will be granted each year.
+Research survey requests from AAHPM members will be reviewed on a quarterly basis.

 Surveys are reviewed based on item quality, survey burden, and relevance to important topics in the given year.